lovebarnowls/userrremove/static/Readme.txt

-You are the system administrator for the Greek Names League.
+You are the system administrator for the league-of-popular-names-with-muslim-origin.
 You have been tasked with examining and securing a workstation that may have been compromised by a disgruntled employee.

-The person who was assigned this workstation has not done his job well, and needs to add authorized users, authorized administrators, as well as remove unauthorized users.
+The person who was assigned this workstation has not done his job well, and has intentionally added multiple unauthorized users and administrators.
+You will need to remove all unauthorized users, and possibly add authorized users and authorized administrators.

 Authorized administrators:

 	ubuntu
-	theophilus
-	lysander
-	nicholas
+	farhan
+	abdulrahman
+	laaibah

 Authorized users:

-	kyrie
-	ariadne
-	elliott
-	penelope
-	linus
-	althea
-	ophelia
-	atticus
-	theodore
-	atlas
-	iris
-	daphne
-	sebastian
-	cora
-	evangeline
-	tobias
-	chloe
-	phoebe
-	lyra
-	nico
-	thea
-	alexander
-	anastasia
-	elias
-	lucas
-	elena
-	athena
-	maya
-	orion
-	luke
-	phoenix
-	sophie
-	lydia
-	alexandra
-	persephone
-	cosmo
-	zephyr
-	calliope
-	margaret
-	sophia
-	amara
-	andrew
-	cynthia
-	apollo
-	agnes
-	george
-	peter
-	helena
-	catherine
+	adham
+	saad
+	adnan
+	naadir
+	dawid
+	babar
+	kamil
+	basel
+	karim
+	aftab
+	kasim
+	zafir
+	adiy
+	sadat
+	adil
+	sabbir
+	kaleema
+	kaysan
+	sabur
+	nadr
+	zahir
+	naim
+	basem
+	wafiq
+	zafar

 There is no forensic question for this practice image.
 Happy adding/removing users.